 This page will get you started on some of the content here at Our Next Life that’s most relevant to you.
-If you want to learn more about Tanja Hester and Mark Bunge, the couple behind the blog, check out About Us, or read up on the Early Retirement Plan that […]
+If you want to learn more about Tanja Hester (the author of the blog) and Mark Bunge (the behind-the-scenes money accomplice), check out About Tanja (& Mark), […]

 we never hide that we are not frugal by nature, we’re not budgeters, and we’ve really only succeeded at retirement saving by employing a pay ourselves first approach that is essentially tricking ourselves into thinking we have far less to spend than we actually do. that is all well and good for now, but things will definitely have to change once we quit our jobs at the end of 2017.

 Today: our reasons for being optimistic about our vision for early retirement, and for making things work in spite of the inherent risks.